gardatech/bugbane/README.md

 1. Collects the overall statistics of fuzzers' operation
 2. Minimizes crashes and hangs by reproducing them
 3. Records information about each unique reproducible bug
-4. Generates a JSON file with the above data
+4. Generates a JSON file with the stats and the bugs data
 5. Saves test cases resulting in reproducible crashes and hangs to disk

-The data saved for each reproducible bug includes the issue/bug title, the location of the bug in the source code, the run command with a particular test sample, the application output (stdout+stderr), the environment variables, etc.<br>
+The data saved for each reproducible bug includes the issue/bug title, the location of the bug in the source code, the run command with a particular test sample, the app output (stdout+stderr), the environment variables, etc.<br>
-The targets instrumented with [SharpFuzz](https://github.com/Metalnem/sharpfuzz) are also supported by the tool.
+Targets instrumented with [SharpFuzz](https://github.com/Metalnem/sharpfuzz) are also supported by the tool.

-The bugbane.json configuration file must define the variables `src_root`, `fuzz_sync_dir`, `fuzzer_type`, `reproduce_specs`, `run_args` and `run_env`.
+The bugbane.json configuration file must define the variables `src_root`, `fuzz_sync_dir`, `fuzzer_type`, `reproduce_specs`, `run_args`, and `run_env`.
 The variables `fuzz_sync_dir` and `reproduce_specs` are usually set by the bb-fuzz tool.<br>
 The `fuzz_sync_dir` contains the path to the fuzzer synchronization directory; bb-fuzz uses the "out" directory.<br>
-The `src_root` is the root directory of the tested application's source code as it was at the time of build; the path does not have to exist on the file system as the variable is only used for better precision when locating the crashing/hanging line in the source code.<br>
+The `src_root` is the root directory of the tested app's source code as it was at the time of build; the path does not have to exist on the file system as the variable is only used for better precision when locating the crashing/hanging line in the source code.<br>
-The `reproduce_specs` is a JSON dictionary, specifying the fuzzer type, and mapping the builds of the tested application to the folders, on which to reproduce bugs:
+The `reproduce_specs` is a JSON dictionary, specifying the fuzzer type and mapping the builds of the tested app to the folders, on which to reproduce bugs:
 ```json
 "fuzz_sync_dir": "/fuzz/out",
 "reproduce_specs": {